Skip to main content

 Key takeaway

-Format string vulnerabilities turn a printf call into an information disclosure oracle: each %p specifier reads a stack slot the caller never intended to expose, and a single format-string request can leak return addresses that defeat ASLR.
-Chaining a format-string leak with a control-flow redirect is the standard two-step for attacking PIE binaries, and the same pattern drives real-world exploits where the disclosure comes from a log message, an error response, or a diagnostic endpoint rather than a deliberately vulnerable program.
+A format string bug turns printf into a disclosure oracle: every %p reads a stack slot the caller never meant to expose, and one request can leak the return addresses that defeat ASLR.
+Leak, then redirect control flow, is the standard two-step against a PIE binary.
+Real exploits follow the same shape, with the disclosure coming from a log message, an error response, or a diagnostic endpoint rather than a program built to be vulnerable.

 How to prevent this